dark0pcodes/watch_out_and_just_skip_the_packer/README.md

 2. Finding first injected shellcode (LocalAlloc)

-    Our first stop during the analysis of this sample
+    Our first stop during the analysis of this sample is to extract the first injected shellcode.
+This shellcode injection can be splited into fours different stages:

+    1. Memory is allocated using *LocalAlloc*.
+    2. An encrypted shellcode is copied to the new memory location.
+    3. Memory protections are set to *PAGE_EXECUTE_READWRITE* to allow modification and execution of the code.
+    4. Shellcode is decrpyted and finally executed.

 ![image](https://user-images.githubusercontent.com/8562692/140274435-652cae1f-a34d-46b7-8f61-01fb774676d0.png)
 ![image](https://user-images.githubusercontent.com/8562692/140274562-41ce1163-6386-4334-900e-d435f0d7bd7e.png)